 When actions become behaviors and behaviors become characteristics, your kids will be well positioned to protect the family wealth — and potentially contribute to its growth.

 Finding ways to help kids understand how money applies to their lives is another impactful way to teach by example.
 Kids don’t often make hands-on decisions about money, so your family’s wealth may be an abstract concept that’s difficult to understand.

-For instance, explain to them why they should turn off the lights or take a five-minute shower instead of a 20-minute one.
+As the old saying goes, “Money does not grow on trees.”
+Explain to them why they should turn off the lights or take a five-minute shower instead of a 20-minute one.
 These are examples of practical, money-saving techniques.
 These requests are often “in-one-ear-and-out-the-other" for many kids, so incentivizing their participation can help.
 For instance, telling them if next month’s utility bill drops, you will pay them the difference between the two utility bills.
-Suddenly, they become more aware of how they can help and might even call you out for leaving the lights or TV on!
+Suddenly, they become more aware of how they can help and might even call you out to leave the lights or TV on!

 It’s tempting to assume our kids have no interest in this type of thing, even if they knew what we were talking about.
-(However, they often know more than we give them credit for).
-Try to find a way to involve them in the process in a way that will resonate.
+However, they often know more than we give them credit for.
+Try to involve them in the process in a way that will resonate.

 This is an excellent way to give kids experience with thinking critically about personal finance, while also bringing some of those complex topics down to earth.

 Encourage Your Children To Earn & Save Their Own Money

 Many families are comfortable allowing their wealth to carry their kids into adulthood, and there are plenty of reasons for doing so.
 For example, allowing them to focus on their studies during college without having to work can translate into better academic performance.
 However, managing a job while managing their studies can also teach them time management skills.